percipioxyz/camport4/README.md

 compile source code

 using cmake to generate MSVC vcxproj project files & build with MSVC.
+Must set the correct TYCam_DIR to our top dir, which contains file "TYCamConfig.cmake"

 ## NOTE
 - for cross compiling, you may need to build libusb & opencv from source code for your target platform.